Recycled Linear Low-Density Polyethylene (R-LLDPE)

 These properties make virgin LLDPE ideal for applications like stretch film and packaging.
 The amount of recycled LLDPE is generally lower than that of HDPE due to technical challenges in recycling flexible and thin films.
 Depending on the input source, recycled LLDPE is available in various qualities and colors.
 Post-consumer LLDPE recyclates often contain mixtures of LLDPE and HDPE and are typically gray or black.
 Post-industrial LLDPE is available in custom colors.
 Additives are used to enhance specific properties of the recyclates for various applications.

-LLDPE film feedstock
+LLDPE feedstock from films

 LLDPE Waste Feedstock